Correlation inference attacks against machine learning models

-\subsection{Real-world dataset evaluation}
+\subsubsection{Real-world dataset evaluation}

-We evaluate the performance of our attack against the datasets described in Sec.~\ref{subsec:datasets}.
-For each dataset, we select 100 data collections consisting of $n=4$ columns, by sampling three different variables $X_1, X_2, X_3$ uniformly at random without replacement among the set of all triplets consisting of an unordered pair ${X_1, X_2}$ (to avoid redundancies) and a third, different variable, then adding the output variable $Y$.
+We evaluate the performance of our attack on three real-world tabular datasets: Fifa19~\cite{fifa192019}, Communities and Crime~\cite{communitiesandcrime2011}, and Musk~\cite{muskv21998} (see Supplementary Materials~\ref{appendix:experimental-setup:datasets} for details).
+For each dataset, we select 100 data collections consisting of $n=4$ columns, by sampling three different variables $X_1, X_2, X_3$ uniformly at random without replacement among the set of all triplets then adding the output variable $Y$.
 We report the mean and standard deviation of the attack accuracy averaged over 10 runs of 100 data collections each.

 Contrary to the synthetic results above, the correlations in our real-world datasets are not uniform.
 Instead they are, to a different extent depending on the dataset, skewed towards zero.
 This means that a large fraction of the target correlations belong to the ``low'' bin $[-1/3, 1/3)$.
 Beyond this it also means that the correlation constraints $\rho(X_1, Y)=\cos\theta_1$ and $\rho(X_2, Y)=\cos\theta_2$ are very small, thus leading to intervals $R=[\cos(\theta_1+\theta_2), \cos(\theta_1-\theta_2)]$ that are close to, but not equal to $[-1, 1]$ (e.g., $R=[-0.99, 0.99]$).
 These intervals thus encompass the ``low'' bin fully, and the other bins almost fully.
-For these two reasons, the model-less attack achieves on real world dataset an "artificially" high accuracy.
+For these two reasons, the model-less attack achieves on real-world datasets an ``artificially'' high accuracy.
 One solution would be to balance the test distribution.
-However, we instead prefer to show results for $B=5$ bins.
-This indeed reduces the artificial advantage of the model-less approach while maintaining the generality of the evaluation.
+However, we instead prefer to show results for $N_B=5$ bins.
+This indeed reduces the artificial advantage of the model-less attack while maintaining the generality of the evaluation.